squeaky-godzilla/prkl/docs/readme.md

 # PRKL Solution Documentation

 ## Dev environment
-The dev environment is built on VirtualBox orchestrated by Vagrant
+The dev environment is built on VirtualBox orchestrated by Vagrant.
+Ansible is used as the main config management & deployment tool.

 ## AWS Architecture
 ![alt text](https://github.com/squeaky-godzilla/prkl/raw/master/docs/PRKL-Infra_AWS.jpg)